hamzic2019/hamzic2019/README.md

 - 🥅 2020 Goals: Contribute more to Open Source projects

-If you are interested to see [my portofolio](https://github.com/hamzic2019/Portofolio), be free to check it out!
+If you are interested to see [PORTOFOLIO](https://github.com/hamzic2019/Portofolio), be free to check it out!

 ### Languages and Tools: